westerndigitalcorporation/zonedstorage.io/docs/introduction/smr.md

 "Zoned Block Command (ZBC) revision 05" is the standard that defines zone management commands and read/write command behavior for Host-Managed and Host- Aware SCSI drives.
-The ZBC specification defines the model and command-set extensions for zoned block devices, and have been implemented in conjunction with the applicable clauses of the SPC-5 and SBC-4 specifications.
+The ZBC specification defines the model and command-set extensions for zoned block devices, and has been implemented in conjunction with the applicable clauses of the SPC-5 and SBC-4 specifications.

 #### Acquiring the SCSI ZBC Standard